okeeffed/developer-notes/manual/Design-Patterns/Design-Patterns.md

 > Structural design patterns ease the design by identifying a simple way to realise relationships among entities.

+As you'll see in the coming posts, structural patterns help decouple, shape and add functionality between entities to enable more malleable relationships.

 ## Behavioural Patterns

 > Behavioural design patterns identify common communication patterns among objects and realise these patterns.
 By doing so, these patterns increase flexibility in carrying out the communication.